dictyBase/Migration/deployment/argoevents.md

     - name: "github-gateway:dicty-frontpage"
 ```

-It should be noted that the default behavior of `dependencies` is an `AND` operation.
+It should be noted that the default behavior of `dependencies` is an **AND** operation.
 If you want to change the behavior so workflows are triggered based on individual
-events resolving, you will need to create a `circuit` based on `dependencyGroups`.
+events resolving (like we do with GitHub webhhooks), you will need to create a
+`circuit` (more on that soon) based on `dependencyGroups`.

 It is recommended to set up a `dependencyGroup` for each `dependency` you wish to
 monitor.
-An example:
+In the following example, we are using only one dependency per group because each
+repository needs its own trigger to pass its own unique data to the Argo workflow.

 ```yaml
   dependencyGroups: